 About the Host School

-SFLS is the elite academic school in Shenzhen and draws students from across the city.
+SFLS is an elite academic school in Shenzhen and has 2700 students on roll.
 It has a strong academic focus, the atmosphere is orderly and conservative but not strict, and students in general respect the school and are aware of their opportunity to attend such a high level institution.

 About the AP Centre